rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1b-tekton.md

 ### Extend Tekton Pipeline with Sonar Scanning

-> What are we going to do
+> In this exercise, we're going to edit the tekton `Pipeline` to run code-analysis using sonar of the API and add an additional `Task` to analyse the results

-1. Add `code-analysis` step to our pipeline.
-Edit `tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml` file, add this step before the `maven` build step and adjust the `maven` build step `runAfter` to be `code-analysis`;
+1. Add `code-analysis` step to our `Pipeline`.
+Edit `tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml` file, add this step before the `maven` build step.
+We don't need to create a new task here, we can just supply some new parameters to the existing `maven` task giving us great reusability of Tekton components.

 ```yaml
     # Code Analysis